-Icreated a whole bunch of activities that go with the bookand I use them throughout the first week of school in additionto teaching my procedures and routinesand completing some ofthe back to school printable activities I created.
+I created a whole bunch of activities that go with the book Judy Moody and used them throughout the first week of school in addition to teaching my procedures and routines and completing some back to school printable activities.

-Except instead of making it on poster board, we make them on the cover of black and white composition notebooks.
-They bring in pictures, ticket stubs, articles, brochures, magazine clippings, etc. that tell about them.
+In the book, Judy needs to create an All About Me collage as her first assignment.
+I spring-boarded off of this and we made a collage on the Friday of the first week.
+Except instead of making it on poster board, we made them on the cover of black and white composition notebooks, which was used for their writing notebooks.
+Students brought in pictures, ticket stubs, articles, brochures, magazine clippings, etc. that tell about them.

-And then we Modge Podge the heck out of them to seal them.
+Finally, I Modge Podge the heck out of their writing notebooks to seal them.
+This works really well!
 They look great and last all year long.

 In closing, I hope you found this post about personalized writing notebooks for elementary students helpful!
 Even if you don’t read Judy Moody to your class, I would encourage you to have the kids make personalized journals.
 They really help them to take ownership of their writing and they make such wonderful keepsakes at the end of the year.
 If you decide to move forward with this, I recommend sending your students home with a letter to request families send in the needed items.